 Hello, my name is Ashweeta Patnaik.
 I am a social science researcher with over eight years of experience conducting program evaluations, needs assessments, epidemiological research, health surveillance, and survey research.
 I specialize in quantitative research methods, statistical programming and administrative data linkage.
 I have a Masters degree in Public Health from The University of Texas Health Science Center, and I am a certified SAS Base Programmer.

-Currently, I am a research associate at the Ray Marshall Center for the Study of Human Resources, in the Lyndon B. Johnson School of Public Affairs at The University of Texas at Austin.
+Currently, I am a social science research associate at the Ray Marshall Center for the Study of Human Resources, in the Lyndon B. Johnson School of Public Affairs at The University of Texas at Austin.
 I am conducting impact evaluations for two federally-funded multi-year workforce development projects in Texas, Louisiana and Mississippi.

 - Growing Regional Opportunity for the Workforce: Expanding the Border for Lower Skilled Adults (GROW), funded by a WIF grant from the U.S. Department of Labor.

 - Gulf Coast IT Pathways Consortium, funded by a TAACCCT grant from the U.S. Department of Labor.

 - Greater Memphis Alliance for a Competitive Workforce, funded by a TAACCCT grant from the U.S. Department of Labor.

 I am also providing programming and analytical support for evaluations of human service programs such as